conda-forge/automerge-action/README.md

 ## Testing

 The code has a test suite.
-However, to test it live, you can do one of two things.
+However, to test it live, you can do one of three things.

 1. Bump the version of [this package](https://github.com/regro/cf-autotick-bot-test-package) by making a GitHub release.
 Then, after roughly an hour or so,